 Are you planning a trip to Greece and wondering about what to wear in Santorini?
-In this post, you’ll find the best men’s outfits for Greece, a packing list and many tips 😉
+In this post, you’ll find the best Greek outfits for males, a packing list and many tips 😉

 Santorini is undoubtedly one of the most beautiful places on Earth!

-Now that this dreaming is coming true and you’ve booked the tickets, accommodation, and tours, you might be asking yourself: What should I pack for Santorini?
+Now that this dream is coming true and you’ve booked the tickets, accommodation, and tours, you might be asking yourself: What should I pack for Santorini?

 I’ve been to this magical island twice, in August 2014 and May 2019.
 The first time it was a very long trip across 10 European countries and I fit all my clothes in a hand suitcase.
 The second, I travelled only to Greece and bought fashionable outfits and accessories for my 15-day trip.

-If you want to be smartly dressed and look sharp in your pictures, here are my tips and suggestions of what to wear in Santorini.
+If you want to be smartly dressed and look sharp in your pictures, here are my tips and suggestions for what to wear in Santorini.

-What to Wear in Santorini – Best Men’s Outfits for Greece
+What to Wear in Santorini – Best Men’s Greece Outfits

 Santorini is one of Greece’s most popular islands and amongst the world’s top destinations.